websauna/websauna/docs/source/narrative/background/intro.rst

 Extensibility
 -------------

-There exist a default addon scaffold and extension mechanism, making it possible to build reusable modules and ecosystem around Websauna core.
+There exist a default addon scaffold and extension mechanism, making it possible to build reusable modules and ecosystems around the Websauna core.

 Design goals
 ============

 * **Integrate, not develop**: Websauna does not try to invent anything itself.
-It takes a set of components and best practices vetted by the best developers and makes them to easily adoptable package.
+It takes a set of components and best practices vetted by the best developers and makes them to an easily adoptable package.

-* **Always a solution**: Make sure that persons armed with basic knowledge finds an answer to every of their question to get the first version of the site out.
+* **Always a solution**: Make sure that persons armed with basic knowledge finds an answer to every question to get the first version of the site out of the door.

-* **Least resistance**: When compromises and choices between default components are made, a path of least resistance is preferred.
-This usually means picking up a choice most developers feel comfortable with.
+* **Least resistance**: When compromises and choices between default components has to be made, a path of least resistance is preferred.
+This usually means picking up the choice that most developers feel comfortable with.

 Default stack
 =============

 Websauna suggests the following set of components to build the first version of a website.
-These are not set for the stone, but well tested, document and covered by tools.
-If you know better and you know your project requirements you are free to mix and match with more suitable options.
+These are not set in stone, but well tested, documented and covered by tools.
+If you know better and your project requirements differ, you are free to mix and match with more suitable options.

 Backend
 -------